racket/racket7/pkgs/expander/README.txt

                  handler, and compiler handler ...-primitive.rkt - export built-in functions as modules

+ run/ - helpers to drive the expander; not part of the resulting
+        expander's implementation
- run/ - helpers to drive the expander linklet.rkt - a bootstrapping implementation of `linklet` by
+   linklet.rkt - a bootstrapping implementation of `linklet` by
                  compilation into `lambda` plus primitives

- extract/ - extracts subset of compilation units (by "run.rkt")
+ extract/ - extracts a module and its dependencies to a single
+            linklet, especially for extracting the compiler itself (via "run.rkt"); not part of the resulting expander's implementation

- main.rkt - installs eval handler, etc.; entry point for diretcly
+ main.rkt - installs eval handler, etc.; entry point for directly
-            running the expander/compiler/evaluator
+            running the expander/compiler/evaluator, and the provided
+            variables of this module become the entry points for the embedded expander

  demo.rkt - exercises the expander and compiler (uses "main.rkt")